moku-io/protobuf_transpiler/README.md

 ```
 As stated in [generate](#generate) this task is executed automatically unless you opt out after the generation step.
 Leveraging reflection, Messages and Services are inspected and a comment summary is prepended in the corresponding stub file.

+The annotations of messages follow these conventions:
+- each message is reported with its fully qualified name
+- messages' fields are indented in the lines following the message name and they are reported as `name: type`
+- repeated fields are annotated with their type enclosed by brackets (`[type]`)
+- map fields are annotated like this `Map<key_type, value_type>`
+- oneof fields are annotated with their wrapper name then each possible variant is placed on a new line, further indented and prepended with `| `.

 Here's an example of annotations of some messages:
 ```
 # ===== Protobuf Annotation =====
 # Test::GetJobReq
 # 	id: uint64
+#   some_oneof_wrapper:
+# 	  | alternative: string
+# 	  | another: uint64
 # Test::GetJobResp
 # 	id: uint64
 # 	name: string
 # 	surname: string
+#   notes: [string]
 # ===== Protobuf Annotation =====
 ```
 and some rpcs: